 - International students: Must be enrolled at full-time graduate status in autumn and spring semesters for the duration of their degree program.
 Full-time status for graduate students is 8 credits of enrollment in each autumn and spring semesters.
 Full-time enrollment in summer is 4 credits.
 Summer is also considered a vacation semester for visa purposes.
 Funding may require higher enrollment levels.

-- ECE Graduate Associates (GRAs and GTAs): Minimum of 9 credit hours each semester, 4 credit hours in summer.
+- ECE Graduate Associates (GRAs and GTAs): Enrollment in a minimum of 9 credit hours each semester, 4 credit hours in summer.

-- ECE/University Fellowship Recipients: Minimum of 12 credit hours each semester, 6 credit hours in summer.
+- ECE/University Fellowship Recipients: Enrollment in a minimum of 12 credit hours each semester, 6 credit hours in summer.

 Remember to pay attention to registration deadlines and tuition and fee payment deadlines each semester.
 Please note these deadlines to avoid unnecessary confusion, stress and financial penalties.
 Semester deadlines and registration fees

-Just a quick reminder for all students: If you have not submitted your final transcript from your current undergraduate or graduate institution, please do so as soon as possible.
+Just a quick reminder for all students: Please request that official, complete transcripts from all post secondary institutions attended be sent to OSU.
 If you do not submit your final transcripts you could run into registration problems after your first semester.
 Taking care of this now will be one less thing for you to worry about before arriving in autumn.